 Credit-Land.com take: The flexibility of the Chase Ultimate Rewards program really is fantastic, but the transferability of Ultimate Reward points is a fairly recent perk that Chase adopted in order to compete with the American Express Membership Rewards program.
 If people are looking for a good no-annual fee, high-value travel rewards card, they should check out the American Express Blue Sky card.

 - Best balance transfer credit card: Chase Slate

 Consumer Reports is a fan of this card because it has no balance transfer fee – something that used to be relatively easy to find, but is now very rare among balance transfer credit cards.
 With a 15-month zero percent APR introductory period on balance transfers, there’s no doubt that the Chase Slate is a good option for customers looking to transfer a balance, but is it the best?

 Credit-Land.com take: Customers who apply for a Chase Slate card should be aware of two things: first, they have to transfer their balance within the first 60 days of opening the account, or else a three percent balance transfer fee kicks in, and second, they should be prepared to pay off their balance within 15 months, before the APR goes up to between 11.99 and 21.99 percent.
-The second-choice card, Citi Diamond Preferred, gives an 21-month zero percent APR period on balance transfers, so you have a little more time to pay off your balance without accruing interest – although it does have a three percent balance transfer fee right off the bat.
+The second-choice card, Citi Diamond Preferred (offer has expired), gives an 21-month zero percent APR period on balance transfers, so you have a little more time to pay off your balance without accruing interest – although it does have a three percent balance transfer fee right off the bat.